mikemybytes/junit5-formatted-source/README.md

 The project comes with [Maven Wrapper](https://maven.apache.org/wrapper/), so it can be built even without Maven installed locally.
 There's no need to pass any additional properties.

-The _minimum_ supported Java version is Java 11.
+The minimum Java version required to build the project is Java 17.
+Produced artifacts will be binary-compatible with Java 11+.

 ### Build